-The first thing you should be aware of is that you are still required to hand in a resignation letter, even when you are off sick.
-This is the professional thing to do, and may be a condition of your contract.
-You’ll also need to know the notice period required, and whether you will be back at work during it.
+This means that when you hand your notice in while off sick, you are still required to hand in a resignation letter.
+You’ll also need to know the notice period required, and whether you will be back at work during that time.

 The thought of putting pen to paper for a resignation letter during sick leave can be daunting.
-The tone of the letter, coupled with the content, can set the tone for how things will be left.
+The tone of the letter, coupled with the content, can be important.

-For this reason, it is important to write with confidence, understand how much detail to include, and any other must-haves.
+For this reason, it is important to write with confidence, and understand how much detail to include.

-Let’s start with setting the right tone and getting the content right:-
+Let’s start with how to set the right tone and get the content right:-

 - Consider how you want to end the relationship between yourself and your employer.
 Remember you may require a reference from them in the future.
-It is important to keep the letter professional so as not to burn bridges.
+It is important to keep the letter professional.

 - It is important to clearly state that you intend to resign.
-Remeber to include the relevant details, e.g. your last working day.
+Remember to include the relevant details, e.g. your last working day.

-- If you intend to be resigning with immediate effect due to ill health then this too needs to be stated.
+- If you intend to resign with immediate effect due to ill health then this too needs to be stated.